Central Uplands of Germany (Deutsche Mittelgebirge): environmental friendliness of the ski resorts

 Test result: 5 out of 5 stars

-On the roof of the Arber mountain station, the highest solar power plant in Eastern Bavarian produces… more
+On the roof of the Arber mountain station, the highest solar power plant in Eastern Bavaria produces… more

 Test result: 4 out of 5 stars